Wheel of Emotions (Plutchik): Theory and Chart explained

 The eight core emotions form the basis for all other human emotions.
 The eight primary emotions are entered into a grid opposite one another.

 After all eight emotions are connected to one another, a wheel is created (hence the name of this model).
-The Wheel of Emotions has been constructed such that every emotion has its own colour.
+The Wheel of Emotions contains emotions which each have their own designated color.

 As the intensity of the emotion increases (towards the centre of the wheel), so does the indicator colour.
 Both the emotion and the color decrease towards the outer edge.
 There are also secondary emotions that are presented as combinations of the primary emotions.